March 27, 2026

 The most important thing to internalise about ITR-U is its one-way, one-shot nature.
 It only increases your liability.
 It can only be filed once.
 And it cannot be corrected after submission.
 That combination means the bar for preparation before filing should be high.
 Reconcile your AIS, calculate the full cost across all slabs, exhaust other options first, and work with a CA for any meaningful amount.

 Used correctly and early, ITR-U is a legitimate path to a clean tax record.
 Used carelessly or at the wrong time, the cost can easily exceed the benefit.
-The decision deserves the same care you would give to any significant financial commitment.

 If you are also reviewing your broader tax position, understanding how dividend income, capital gains, and other sources are taxed can help you make sure your future returns are filed correctly from the start.
 Our dividend income tax guide and capital gains tax guide cover those areas in detail.